 #2 Mary Magdalene

 Secondly, when women are listed, Mary of Magdala is listed first.
-This clues us into the fact that must have been a leader.
+This clues us into the fact that she was a leader.